Babelscape/echoes-from-alexandria/README.md

 ```
 PYTHONPATH=. python dataset_generation/src/main/generate_echoes.py
 ```
-The execution of this script may take a while, since it will download the required Wikipedia, Wikisource and Gutenberg dumps.
+The execution of this script may take a while, since it will download the required Wikisource and Gutenberg dumps.

 You can configure the dumps destination folder by editing the variable BASE_PATH in dataset_generation/src/utils/constants.py,